We give you back 5% of every dollar spent on classes, in the form of rewards points.

 An ambitious, yet informal five-hour workshop designed to teach ways of the professional kitchen for use in the contemporary home.
 The class is based in Park Slope, Brooklyn, although there is an option To Host a Workshop at Home.
 Students leave the Workshop after having taken various turns improvising at the class stove, cooking with terrific and often uncommon, seasonal ingredients.
 They return home with a broad array of foundational recipes and with increased confidence to open up their refrigerator and toss together a great meal.
 The Workshop is not a techniques class.
 It goes beyond typical culinary instruction, usually limited to specific dishes or methods, and which sends students off with a handful of recipes that they forget to use.
 But the Workshop also does not require culinary expertise.
 Simply, the class builds on whatever diverse skills students have, and helps them to re-imagine their use.

+Ronna Welsh is the owner and chef of Purple Kale Kitchenworks.
 Ronna has cooked professionally for over fifteen years, alternately as executive chef, pastry chef, and consulting chef in a host of fine, quirky, greenmarket-driven New York City restaurants, such as Savoy and Rose Water, as well as in restaurants, pastry shops, on farms, and in homes in the south of France, the Spanish Pyrennes, the Greek island of Lesvos, and a little town in Sicily.
 She has received generous accolades for her work from The New York Times, Time Out NY, Tasting Table, Eater.com, and, abroad, from Diario de Alto Aragon, a regional newspaper of the Spanish Pyrennes, where she worked at Las Torres Restaurante as a visiting chef.
 Ronna has written articles and developed recipes for Saveur, Time Out New York, Martha Stewart Living, The Food TV Network, and many others.
 Her essays about food and travel appear in various publications, including The Austin Chronicle, and collections, including Greece: A Love Story, and Italy: A Love Story.
 She is currently (and seemingly forever) working on a memoir about her chef apprenticeships abroad.
-Ronna lives in Brooklyn with a husband, two daughters, and an unopened jar of truffles from Spain.

 Start Dates (0)